Swiss militia soldiers get historic call up to fight coronavirus

 The virus is spreading throughout Switzerland, which is one of the countries most affected by the coronavirus, with over 2,200 people testing positive and 19 deaths.
 Most victims were elderly people with pre-existing health conditions.

 The pressure on the health system is also growing.
-In Switzerland there are 82 intensive care units with 950 to 1,000 beds, around 850 of which are equipped with respirators.
+In Switzerland there are 82 intensive care units, which have a total of 950-1,000 beds; around 850 of the beds are equipped with respirators.
 The army has around 200 additional respirators.

 On Monday, the government declared an “extraordinary situation”, instituting a nationwide ban on all private and public events and closing bars, restaurants, sports and cultural spaces until April 19; only businesses providing essential goods – such as grocery stores, bakeries and pharmacies – remain open.
 Schools are closed nationwide until April 19.